FM calls for approach in achieving National Monetization objectives

-New Delhi, March 10 (IANS) Finance Minister Nirmala Sitharaman has called for a proactive and collaborative approach by the Central and State agencies for achieving the objectives of the National Monetization that will create an alternative funding mechanism for the infrastructure sector.
+New Delhi: Finance Minister Nirmala Sitharaman has called for a proactive and collaborative approach by the Central and State agencies for achieving the objectives of the National Monetization that will create an alternative funding mechanism for the infrastructure sector.

 Speaking at a virtual workshop on asset monetization organized by NITI Aayog and the Department of Economic Affairs (DEA), the Finance Minister said that the Budget 2021-22 has provided a clear directional change in terms of speed of the economic reforms.
 Here, she stressed on the need for monetization as an alternative funding mechanism and the potential therein for improved operational value.